INDUSTRY INSIGHTS Β· 2026

 A B2B SaaS company with complex product documentation found that 40% of their support team's time went to answering basic how-to questions that were already covered in their documentation.

-After deploying an AI agent trained on their help center, API docs, and release notes:
+After deploying an AI agent trained on their help center, API docs, and release notes, the team should measure:

 6. How to Implement an AI Support Agent (Step-by-Step)